 Since they appear to mostly be a bar of oats, people often think flapjacks are a healthy alternative to a cake or other sweet treat.
 However, there’s actually quite a bit of butter and sugar in flapjacks to negate that!
-While there are definitely versions that contain less of these ingredients, we’ve stuck to a more traditional recipe.
+While there are definitely versions that contain fewer of these ingredients, we’ve stuck to a more traditional recipe.

 Things you’ll need to make Fruity Flapjacks

-- Baking tray – we used a 22cm square tin, adjust the recipe to the size of your own tray
+- Baking tray – we used a 22cm square tin; adjust the recipe to the size of your own tray

 - Parchment Paper